 Paying with plastic can be infinitely more convenient than paying with cash, but the type of plastic card you pay with still matters.
-After all, credit cards and debit cards don’t work the same way at all, and they both have plenty of pros and cons.
-The amount of liability you face with credit cards is also drastically different than what you face with debit.
+After all, credit cards and debit cards don’t work the same way, and they both have plenty of pros and cons.

 Credit card vs. debit card: What’s the difference?

 Conversely, credit cards allow you to access a line of credit you can borrow against.
-When you make a purchase (or multiple purchases) with credit, you can pay your balance in full or you can make a minimum payment and carry a balance to the next month (or months).
-When you don’t pay your credit card balance in full, credit card interest begins accruing.
+When you make a purchase (or multiple purchases) with credit, you can pay your balance in full or simply make a minimum payment and carry a balance to the next month (or months).

 How does fraud happen?

-Debit card fraud and credit card fraud can happen in myriad different ways, and often when you least expect it.
-The following situations are some that commonly lead to fraudulent purchases being made:
+Debit card fraud and credit card fraud can happen in many different ways, and often when you least expect it.
+The following situations are some that commonly lead to fraudulent purchases being made on these cards:

 - Stolen cards and account numbers